 Peter Bean is a member of the firm’s Communications Practice Group.
-Peter counsels domestic and international clients in the technology and communications sectors on a range of complex legal, regulatory, and legislative issues, many of which are at the forefront of telecommunications law and policy.
-His practice encompasses licensing, regulatory compliance, transactional, and public policy matters before the Federal Communications Commission (FCC).
-Peter also maintains an active practice counseling foreign telecommunications regulators and regulatory authorities.
+Peter represents public and private sector US and non-US clients in the technology and communications industries on a range of complex legal, regulatory and legislative issues, many of which are at the forefront of telecommunications law and policy.
+Peter’s practice is global in scope and leverages the firm’s global footprint for the benefit of clients.
+In the US, his practice includes varied experience practicing before the Federal Communications Commission (FCC) and counseling clients on matters including licensing, regulatory compliance, spectrum allocation and assignment, mergers and acquisitions, and public policy initiatives.
+Internationally, Peter has also developed expertise counseling foreign governments and regulatory authorities, and has advised foreign telecommunications operators on regulatory matters and disputes with regulators in their home jurisdictions.